 To request this extension, you must send the IRS a letter explaining the reasons why you need the additional 2 months.
 Send the letter by the extended due date (October 15 for calendar year taxpayers) to:

-Internal Revenue Service Center Austin, TX 73301-0215
+Department of the Treasury Internal Revenue Service Center Austin, TX 73301-0215

 You will not receive any notification from the IRS unless your request is denied for being untimely.

 Where To File